 - · A phase polar map. - A histogram plotting the frequency of occurrence of each possible phase (0-360) within the polar map. - The raw polar map shown twice.
-The rightmost one will contain an animation of the wave of contraction when the Animation control's Play button is left-clicked. - A list of calculated values that characterize the phase histogram.
+The rightmost one will contain an animation of the wave of contraction when the Animation control's Play button is left-clicked - A list of calculated values that characterize the phase histogram.

-Eccentricity values are also calculated as a way to characterize the ventricular shape.
+Eccentricity and Shape Index values are also calculated as a way to characterize the ventricular shape.
 Values are usually between zero and one.
-Lower values suggest a more normal, elliptical shape.
-As values approach one, the ventricle is becoming more spherical in shape, which is abnormal.
+Lower Shape Index values (and higher Eccentricity values) suggest a more normal, elliptical shape.
+As Shape Index values approach one (and Eccentricity values approach 0), the ventricle is becoming more spherical in shape, which is abnormal.